argonautproject/data-query/pages/_includes/argo-condition-intro.md

 The following are example usage scenarios for the Argonaut Condition profile:

 -   Query for a Patient’s problems
--   Query for all patients who have had a specific condition,problem or finding
+-   Record a Patient’s problem

 ##### Mandatory Data Elements and Terminology